 For 14 years I created and ran a series of art therapy classes for senior citizens in my town.
 It all started when I called around town one summer looking for ways to use my art teaching skills for the community.
 After calling a number of agencies, I ended up being transferred to the Parks and Recreation Department, which had a community service division furnishing lunches for senior citizens.
 The director of the program was intrigued when I said I could offer art classes in watercolor for a reasonable fee.
 She said she would ask around the seniors to see if they were interested and hung up.
 I figured I would never hear from her again.

 However two weeks later she called back and said that the seniors were indeed interested in painting and she had been looking for interesting things for the seniors to do while waiting for lunch.
 She thought that this could be just the thing.

-Over the years I learned many things about the senior citizens and art therapy, which I am sharing here.
-If you ever want to start an art therapy class of your own, you should keep these things in mine.
+Over the years I learned many things about the senior citizens and art therapy, some of which I am sharing here.
+If you ever want to start an art therapy class of your own, you should keep these things in mind.